cloveday098/Prog_Team_Website/README.md

         * CSC 314 (if no CSC 349)
         * Senior Studies
         * CSC 381

 ## Contact Us
 A form that contacts the Programming Team email with the contact's information.
 * __Contact Form Implementation__: The form should require a valid name, email, phone number, and message (at least 5-10 characters) from the sender.
 Only members linked to the team email will receive such messages.
 Security measures should be implemented to prevent phishing.

+## Problems
+A page that provides sets of practice problems for the general public to try.
+Unless a custom online judge can be implemented, just use Kattis links.